ivarvani/belly-button-challenge/README.md

   * Used `otu_labels` for the text values.<br/>

-### Step 4 Display the individual's demographic information
+### Step 4 Displayed the individual's demographic information
 Displayed each key-value pair from the metadata JSON object  on the page.<br/>

 ## Output Files